General settings

 )

-This needs to be configured before data is imported or content is configured.
+This needs to be configured before any data is imported or content is configured.

-Note that in order to use RDMO with any language a .po file needs to be created (see also: https://docs.djangoproject.com/en/stable/topics/i18n/translation/), which contains the translation of all strings in the user interface.
-RDMO ships with such a file for English and German.
-Please contact the project if you intend to use RDMO with a new language.
+Note that in order to use RDMO with any language, a .po file needs to be created (see also: django docs on translations).
+These files contain the translations of all strings in the user interface and can be found in the RDMO source code.
+RDMO ships with translations for English, German, French and Spanish.
+Please contact the project if you intend to use RDMO with another language, contact information can also be found on the RDMO community website.
 Although we will not be able to perform the translation ourselves, we are happy to support you and add the language file to the RDMO source code after review.
-This translation of stings in the user interface via gettext is independent from the creation/translation from any content (e.g. catalogs, option set), which need to be performed independently through the management interface.
+The .po files define the translation of strings in the user web interface via gettext.
+The translation of any of the content items in RDMO (e.g. catalogs, option sets) is independent from these files and is defined separately through the management web interface.

-If you run RDMO behind a reverse Proxy, which terminates the TLS/SSL trafic, you need to add the following:
+If you run RDMO behind a reverse Proxy, which terminates the TLS/SSL traffic, you need to add the following:

 USE_X_FORWARDED_HOST = True